anelson/linux_devbox/README.md

 # Initial setup

+If this is a fresh system also make sure you have the minimal dependencies that are required to run ansible:

+    $ sudo pacman -S git git-lfs ansible python

-To start with, clone this repo somewhere.
+To start with, clone this repo somewhere. *IMPORTANT*: make sure you remember to run the `git submodule` and `git lfs` steps also or the playbook won't work!

     $ git clone https://github.com/anelson/linux_devbox .
     $ cd linux_devbox
     $ git submodule update --recursive --init

-If this is a fresh system also make sure you have the minimal dependencies that are required to run ansible:

-    $ sudo pacman -S git ansible python
+    $ git lfs pull

 # Running